LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ```

 #### Breakdown of the Policy:
-- **Version**: `"2012-10-17"` – This is the version of the policy language recognized by AWS, and it's required for policy documents.
+- **Version**: `"2012-10-17"` – This version of the policy language is required for policy documents.
-- **Statements**: The policy contains four key statements:
+- **Statements**: The policy contains four main statements:
   1. **Root Account Permissions**: Grants the root account full access to KMS operations.
   2. **Key Administrators**: Grants the IAM user permissions for key management tasks.
-  3. **Use of the Key**: Grants the IAM user permissions to use the key for encryption, decryption, and other cryptographic operations.
+  3. **Use of the Key**: Grants the IAM user permissions for encryption, decryption, and other cryptographic operations.
-  4. **Grant Management**: Allows the IAM user to manage grants, with a condition ensuring that the grants are for AWS resources.
+  4. **Grant Management**: Allows the IAM user to manage grants, ensuring the grants are for AWS resources.

-This policy is critical for securely managing the KMS key, ensuring that only authorized users can perform key management and cryptographic operations.
+This policy ensures secure management of the KMS key, allowing only authorized users to perform key management and cryptographic operations.

 ### 2. Attach a Policy to the Created KMS Key